-Save Money by Increasing Attic Insulation in La Porte
+Save Money with Attic Insulation Installation in Kingwood

-Having the correct amount of insulation in your attic can make your La Porte home cozier throughout the seasons.
+Having the correct amount of insulation in your attic can make your Kingwood home cozier throughout the seasons.
 Increased energy efficiency could also help you save money on heating and cooling bills.

 Do you have the right amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association found 90 percent of homes in the U.S. don’t have enough insulation.
 If every home in the country was appropriately insulated to current building code, the Boston University School of Public Health discovered it would reduce electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!

 You can check existing insulation to find out if you have an adequate amount in your attic.
-If it’s shallower than 7” deep, your home is lacks enough insulation.
-In La Porte, 13-14” deep is recommended.
+If it’s shallower than 7” deep, your Kingwood home is lacks enough insulation.
+In Kingwood, 13-14” deep is recommended.

 Strengthening your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may limit wear and tear on your HVAC system.

 There are three kinds of attic insulation—spray foam, loose fill and batt.

 Spray foam insulation mixes liquids that expand into a foam on contact.
 Closed- or open-cell applications can be used in attics.

 Closed-cell foam supplies the most insulation.
 It also offers an extensive barrier against air, vapor and water.